 QUEST welcomes the opportunity to partner with organizations interested in contributing to student learning and gaining access to talented undergraduate students in business, engineering, and science.
-Our corporate partners provide experiential learning opportunities for QUEST students through project sponsorship in both our capstone course and our quantitative analysis course.
+Our corporate partners provide experiential learning opportunities for QUEST students through project sponsorship in both our capstone course and our data analysis course.

 Benefits for Your Company:

-- Opportunity to identify top talent at the University of Maryland
+- Opportunity to identify top talent at the University of Maryland.